COVID-19 Remote Teaching Resources Guide

 SUNY Remote Teaching Institute: Teaching & Learning in the Age of COVID-19 (June 22 - August 14)

 The SUNY Remote Teaching Institute is designed to help faculty prepare for a Fall 2020 semester that may present unique challenges to course design and delivery.
-This FREE institute is brought to you by the SUNY CPD in collaboration with campuses across the state.
-The Institute begins on June 22.
+This free institute is brought to you by the SUNY CPD in collaboration with campuses across the state.
+Watch all session recordings on demand at the SUNY RTI Playlist.

 How can I offer synchronous lectures/meetings for my students?